Australia national rugby union team

-The Australia national rugby union team, nicknamed the Wallabies, is the representative national team in the sport of rugby union for the nation of Australia.
-The team first played at Sydney in 1899, winning their first test match against the touring British Isles team.
+The Australia men's national rugby union team, nicknamed the Wallabies, represents Australia in men's international rugby union.
+The Wallabies' first test match was played in Sydney in 1899, against the touring British Isles team.

-Australia have competed in all nine Rugby World Cups, winning the final on two occasions and also finishing as runner-up twice.
-Australia beat England at Twickenham in the final of the 1991 Rugby World Cup and won again in 1999 at the Millennium Stadium in Cardiff when their opponents in the final were France.
+Australia has competed in all ten men's Rugby World Cups, winning the competition twice and finishing as runner-up twice.
+Australia beat England at Twickenham in the final of the 1991 Rugby World Cup and won again in 1999 defeating France in the final at the Millennium Stadium in Cardiff.

-The Wallabies also compete annually in The Rugby Championship (formerly the Tri-Nations), along with southern hemisphere counterparts Argentina, New Zealand and South Africa.
-They have won this championship on four occasions.
-Australia also plays Test matches against the various rugby-playing nations.
+The Wallabies also compete annually in The Rugby Championship (formerly the Tri-Nations), along with Argentina, New Zealand and South Africa, winning the championship four times.

 More than a dozen former Wallabies players have been inducted into the World Rugby Hall of Fame.

 History

 Early years

 Australia's first international match was played against the touring British Isles team in 1899.
-The first Test was played at the Sydney Cricket Ground and won 13–3 by Australia, but the tourists won the remaining three Tests.
+The first test was played at the Sydney Cricket Ground and won 13–3 by Australia, but the tourists would win the remaining three tests.
 The Australian team for the first match consisted of six players from Queensland and nine from New South Wales.
 The team wore the blue of New South Wales when playing in Sydney and the maroon of Queensland when playing in Brisbane, but with an Australian Coat of Arms in place of the usual emblems of each colony.